AmsaleTsige/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. Create a script that lists environment variables.
 5. Create a script that lists all local variables and environment variabes, and functions
 6. Create a script that creates a new local variable.
+7. Creat a script that creates a new global variable.